Fraser999/nctl/docs/commands.md

 ### nctl-start net={X:-1} node={Y:-all} loglevel={Z:-($NCTL_NODE_LOG_LEVEL | debug)}

 Starts node Y in network X.  If Y=all then all nodes in the network are restarted.
+See note 3 above in repsec of logging level.

 e.g. `nctl-start`

 e.g. `nctl-start net=1 node=all`  (same as above)

 e.g. `nctl-start net=1 node=3`

-Note - log level output can be overrriden either by assigning the `NCTL_NODE_LOG_LEVEL` env. var. or the `loglevel` parameter.

 ### nctl-status net={X:-1}